By Erika Edwards, University of North Carolina, Charlotte

 In Córdoba, the way in which African descendants would have escaped being labeled negro, mulato, or zambo, was through the assigned label pardo.
 This racial passing became evident over time in the 1813–1832 censuses, as more pardos continued to engulf African descendants.
 By 1840, the last city census in Córdoba prior to it joining the Confederation of Argentina, the racial category no longer existed, marking the beginning of the whitening phase in the city.
 Thus, before the black population was whitened at the end of the nineteenth century in Córdoba city, it was lightened.

-Erika Edwards is an Assistant Professor of Colonial Latin American History at the University of North Carolina-Charlotte.
-Her research focuses on the African Diaspora, urban history, and sexuality in eighteenth and nineteenth century Argentina.
-Her research has been supported by the Fulbright Commission, the Ford Foundation and most recently the AAUW Foundation.
+Erika Edwards is an Associate Professor of Colonial Latin American History at the University of North Carolina-Charlotte.
+Her research focuses on Argentina, the African Diaspora, urban history, sexuality, motherhood, and education.
+She is the author of Hiding in Plain Sight: Black Women, the Law, and the Making of a White Argentine Republic (Tuscaloosa, AL: University of Alabama Press) 2020.

 Other cities’ black population percentages included: Tucumán 64 percent, Santiago del Estero 54 percent, Buenos Aires 24 percent, Mendoza 24 percent, Jujuy 13 percent.
 Ricardo Rodríguez Molas, “Itinerario de los negros en el Río de la Plata,” Todo es Historia 160 (1960), 7.